kevinsaar/gatsby-portfolio/README.md

-A simple portfolio site to show done work and experiment with Gatsby.
-Later add a headless CMS for content.
+A simple portfolio site done with Gatsby and Contentful.